History of the Jews in Australia: Antisemitism

 Since the days of European settlement in Australia, Jews have enjoyed formal equality before the law and have not been subject to civil disabilities or other forms of state-sponsored antisemitism excluding them from full participation in public life.
 Jews have been active contributors in science, art, and literature, and in the government of the colonial and Commonwealth eras, with a number attaining prominent public offices, including several governors-general.
 Despite this tolerant ethos, Australia rejected a Jewish refugee resettlement proposal, during World War II.

 Post-war Jewish immigration came at a time when antisemitism was rife, with the Returned Services League publishing cartoons to encourage the government and Immigration Minister Arthur A. Calwell to stem the flow of Jewish immigrants.
 Attacks on Jewish property and institutions increased with tensions in the Middle East, with corresponding increases in security precautions.
 In 1975, ASIO documents revealed that Palestinian terrorists planned to kill high-profile Jewish figures including the Israeli ambassador Michael Elizur and "Zionist spokesmen" Isi Leibler and Sam Lipski.
 Former prime minister Bob Hawke, "one of Israel's most vocal supporters", was also considered for attack.

 Synagogues across Australia are often targeted in acts of vandalism.
-For instance, in the 21st century, vandalism and arson attacks on synagogues have occurred in 2000 (Sydney, Canberra), 2001 (Canberra), 2002 (Melbourne, Sydney), 2004 (Perth), 2005 (Melbourne, Newcastle), 2006 (Sydney) 2008 (Melbourne, Sydney), 2010 (Perth), Brisbane (2011), 2016 (Sydney) 2018 (Canberra), 2022 (Melbourne), and 2023 (Maitland).
+For instance, in the 21st century, vandalism and arson attacks on synagogues have occurred in 2000 (Sydney, Canberra), 2001 (Canberra), 2002 (Melbourne, Sydney), 2004 (Perth), 2005 (Melbourne, Newcastle), 2006 (Sydney) 2008 (Melbourne, Sydney), 2010 (Perth), Brisbane (2011), 2016 (Sydney), 2018 (Canberra), 2022 (Melbourne), and 2023 (Maitland).

 There have been numerous incidences of antisemitic activities on university campuses.
 For example, antisemitic material had been found on five university campuses in March 2017.

 There are a number organisations that track antisemitic activity, including the Executive Council of Australian Jewry that publish an annual report for all reported antisemitic activity, the Anti-Defamation Commission Melbourne and Anti-Defamation Unit in Sydney.
 The incidents include attacks on synagogues and various speeches with antisemitic content.
 The Jewish community in Melbourne supports an "anti-defamation commission" (ADC) which makes monthly reports to police of offensive graffiti found in public toilets and elsewhere.

+In December 2025, a Hanukkah celebration at Bondi Beach in Sydney became the site of a deadly antisemitic terrorist attack.
+Two gunmen, identified as a father and son, opened fire on about 1000 people, mostly in family groups, celebrating a "Chanukah by the Sea" event organised by the Chabad of Bondi.
+Fifteen people were killed, including Holocaust survivor Alex Kleytman, Rabbi Eli Schlanger and 10-year-old Matilda Bee Britvan; dozens were injured.
+Authorities also discovered two improvised explosive devices at the scene.
+The attack was the deadliest mass shooting in Australia since 1996.